 Got a list of burning questions that you'd like to ask a pro that's K-beauty related?
 If part one of our lowdown with popular beauty vlogger and makeup artist Pony didn't manage to answer all your questions, the below roundup of beauty hacks is what you need to elevate your routine while seeing efficient results.

 "Application of the basics is key.
 This ensures that your skin acts as a good canvas for makeup," says Pony.
 And we concur.
-K-beauty places heavy emphasis on skincare as a healthy base equals effortless makeup application.
+K-beauty prioritises the importance of skincare for a healthy base—which equals effortless makeup application.

 - One of the areas that most people forget to apply serum on is the smile lines—don't miss out on that area, and make sure to pat it on.